robb-brown/IntroToDeepLearning/README.md

 Session 2 introduces the ANNs covered in session 1 in the form of TensorFlow code.

+Session 3 covers convolutional networks

+Session 4 and 5 are under development, but cover fully convolutional networks and autoencoders, respectively.

+INSTALLATION

+1) If you do not already have a copy of python 3.5+,

+1) Download or clone this repository

+2) From the main directory (the one with 1_Introduction, 2_Perceptron, etc.) type:

+pip install -e tfs

+This command should install the code for this workshop plus the dependencies numpy and matplotlib.
+The -e is optional, but installs the package with links so that if you update your github clone it will automatically update the installed module as well.
+Tensorflow is NOT installed as a dependency in this step because it is not available through pip for all systems.

+3) Install tensorflow by following the platform specific instructions for your system at https://www.tensorflow.org/install/.
+Note that if you are using a Mac, pip install tensorflow will not work... you will have to use the alternate method.

 The CC-BY-ND license applies to the workshop notes only, not the code.
 The code is licensed under the MIT three-clause license (included here at in each source file) where applicable.
 The code in the file "input_data.py" found in Session1 is redistributed verbatim from <a href="www.tensorflow.com">Google's TensorFlow tutorial</a> where it appears to be unlicensed.
 This code appears to originate with <a href="http://yann.lecun.com/exdb/mnist/">Yann LeCun</a>.